Rainwater Filters and Accessories

 We are proven experts in rainwater filtration.

-If you wish to manage your whole drainage system, keeping both the 'waste' water free of debris as well as the collected rainwater, then we recommend the 3P Rainus Filter.
+If you wish to retrofit a filter to a previously installed underground water tank, keeping both the 'waste' water free of debris as well as the collected rainwater, then we recommend the 3P Rainus Filter.
 This ingeniously designed engineered product actually ejects the filtered debris from the unit entirely out onto, for example, a wash-away or a mulching area.

 Please email us if you would like any further advice on the benefits of filtering your rainwater, rather than relying on a basic rainwater diverter alone.
 We love feedback and are always happy to advise on a wide range of products.